yevgenyivanov/Networking_Final_Project/README.md

 2. The second scenario considers an attacked user who might be active in multiple wiretapped IM groups simultaneously or consecutively.
 Here, we also considered two scenarios, taking noise into account, similar to the first case.

-#### Case 1
+### Case 1
-##### Without noise
+### Without Noise

-and for all the groups, we have a graph that shows the Complementary Cumulative Distribution Function (CCDF) for normalized message size distributions across various message types (fig. 4): distinct lines or curves on the graph correspond to different message types, allowing for a comparative analysis of their IM Size distributions.
+For each of the groups, we present a graph displaying the Complementary Cumulative Distribution Function (CCDF) representing normalized message size distributions across different message types (see fig. 4 in the paper).
+Each unique line or curve on the graph corresponds to a specific message type, enabling a comparative analysis of their respective IM Size distributions.

-## 1. Inter-Message-Delay Graphs :
+### 1. Inter-Message-Delay Graphs :
-as we can see, the packet length changes over time , in dependency of the way we've sent the messages in each interval. for example , in the text group graph, we can see that most of the messages were sent in batches or "bursts", since we did a lot of forwarding batches (the attacked user sends a group of messages that were sent in other whatssapp groups), and the length of most of the packets is smaller than 500.
-As opposed to the text group graph ,in the pics and video groups graphs, the length of most of the packets is between 2500 and 3000.
+As observed, the packet length exhibits variations over time, influenced by the manner in which messages were transmitted within each interval.
+For instance, in the textual group graph, a noticeable trend emerges where messages were predominantly dispatched in clusters or "bursts."
+This pattern arises due to the prevalence of forwarding batches, where the attacked user shares a set of messages previously transmitted in other WhatsApp groups.
+Notably, the majority of packet lengths in this scenario fall below 500.

+In contrast, examining the graphs for the image and video groups reveals a contrasting pattern.
+Here, a significant portion of packet lengths ranges between 2500 and 3000, signifying a distinct behavior compared to the textual group.

-In the pics graph, we can see that most of the messages were sent in groups or "bursts" , similar to the text graph, but in the video graph , most of the messages were sent seperately , i.e, one video at a time (since the bars are thinner in the video graph).
+In the graphics related to pictures, a prominent observation emerges: the majority of messages were dispatched in clusters or "bursts," akin to the pattern seen in the textual graph.
+However, a contrasting scenario unfolds in the video graph, where a distinct trend emerges.
+Here, the bulk of messages were transmitted individually, with each bar representing a single video, resulting in narrower bars within the video graph.

 examples of IMD graphs - fig. 2: